 - Your current age and age at menopause

-- The dose, type of estrogen and route, or how you take it, such as a pill, skin patch or vaginal cream
+- The dose, type of estrogen and how you take it, such as a pill, skin patch or vaginal cream

 - Other health risks, such as your family medical history and cancer risks